Maren brings you rare or fun recipes and news of funky, out-of-the-way places to dine or buy treats. She is a teacher, mom, and foodie.

 Three Lebanon, PA Candy Sellers Worth Knowing

 Candy stores—could anyone ever have a "bad time" in one?
 Lebanon has three vastly different places to buy delicious candy.
 One is an old-fashioned classic.
 It makes many of its candies and sells them in a wonderful, snug edifice right on Lebanon's main street.
 The next is truly a cottage industry operated from the home of one family for over half a century.
-The last is a gift-type store which distributes candies made by numerous companies in eastern Pennsylvania.
+The last is a gift-type store that distributes candies made by numerous companies in eastern Pennsylvania.

-Van Winkles Homemade Opera Fudge in Lebanon, PA
+Van Winkles Homemade Opera Fudge In Lebanon, PA

-Homemade truly means HOMEmade for the Van Winkle family.
-They sell one product and it is made in their adjoining homes on a narrow, city residential street: 310 and 312 Guilford Street, Lebanon, PA 17046.
+Homemade truly means HOME-made for the Van Winkle family.
+They sell one product and it is made in their adjoining homes on a narrow city residential street: 310 and 312 Guilford Street, Lebanon, PA 17046.
 The confection which has brought them local fame is:

-Two things immediately strike the first-time visitor to Wertz Candies: the charming, old-fashioned shop and the AROMAS!
+Two things immediately strike the first-time visitor to Wertz Candies: the charming, old-fashioned shop and the aromas!
 Because they make their own caramel corn from scratch in view of customers, one often breathes in the essence of roasting popcorn bathed in buttery brown sugar.
 Yummm.

 © 2013 Maren Elizabeth Morgan